mareknowak/cardsnif/README.md

 # CardsNif

-This repository contains code for card game of [War](https://en.wikipedia.org/wiki/War_(card_game)) written in Elixir.
+This repository contains code for the card game of [War](https://en.wikipedia.org/wiki/War_(card_game)) written in Elixir.
 Some functions are implemented as Rust NIFs (Native Implemented Functions) with help of [rustler](https://github.com/rusterlium/rustler) library.
 Data conversion